thinkshout/thinkshout/blog/_posts/2014-06-27-navigating-entity-uris.md

 }
 ```

-Now we can find what we need from 2 natural directions: by thinking about Salesforce Sync Objects or just by thinking about the entity we want to deal with.
+Now we can find what we need from two natural directions: by thinking about Salesforce Sync Objects or just by thinking about the entity we want to deal with.
 The inconsistent responsiveness of Drupal Entities to the uri() request is frustrating, but not impossible to work around.
-Hopefully you find this article helpful -- and if you maintain a module that creates its own entities, please test out the uri() function before your next release!
+Hopefully, you find this article helpful -- and if you maintain a module that creates its own entities, please test out the uri() function before your next release!